Types of Manuscripts Accepted

 All sources cited in the manuscripts must follow the American Psychological Association (APA) guidelines (Publication Manual of the American Psychological Association, 6th edition), and must be alphabetically ordered.
 Purdue University provides a comprehensive on-line source for APA guidelines which can be accessed through its website (https://owl.english.purdue.edu/owl/resource/560/1).

-Within the text, only brief author-date citations should be made, giving the author’s surname, year of publication and page number(s) where relevant.
-With the exception of Thai language sources, only first name(s) or first name(s) and surname(s) can be cited.
+Within the text, only brief author-date citations should be made, giving the author’s last name, year of publication and page number(s) where relevant.
 For example:

 According to Jones (1998), "manuscripts must be properly cited" (p.
 199).